nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Now let's look at how FlowMM specifically works for generating materials.
-The image visualizes how the vector field transforms random noise into realistic material structures.

 [click] For training, FlowMM learns a vector field that transforms simple distributions into complex material structures:

-- We begin with physics-informed base distributions: uniform on torus for atom positions, binary encoding for atom types, and informed priors for lattice parameters
+- Define physics-informed base distributions for atom positions, types, and lattice parameters
-- For each of these distributions, we define paths between the initial and target distributions, e.g., simple linear interpolation
+- Define paths between the initial and target distributions, e.g., simple linear interpolation
-- Then, define a velocity field $u(x, t)$ that induces this path, and learn it using a neural network
-- With careful base distribution and path design, we maintain critical crystal symmetries: translation, rotation, and permutation invariance
+- Learn vector field $v_\theta$ that transforms these distributions into realistic crystal structures
+- Carefully designed to preserve crystal symmetries (translation, rotation, permutation)

-[click] For sampling, the process is elegantly simple - we solve an Ordinary Differential Equation:
+[click] For sampling, the process is elegantly simple:

-- First draw samples from the base distributions
+- Draw samples from base distributions
-- Then numerically integrate the ODE from t=0 to t=1
-- This needs only 50-250 integration steps compared to 1000+ for diffusion models
+- Solve an ODE from t=0 to t=1 using 50-250 steps (vs. 1000+ for diffusion)
-- The result is a physically realistic material with proper atomic positions, types, and unit cell parameters
+- The result is a physically realistic material with proper structure

-The deterministic nature of flow matching allows for this significant efficiency gain while producing high-quality structures that respect physical constraints.
 -->

 ---